What is Code Enforcement?

 Q: Does Code Enforcement follow up on telephone or anonymous complaints?

-A: No all complaints must be on a completed Code Enforcement Complaint form.
+A: No, for tracking purposes we need a matter of record therefore all complaints must be on a completed in writing on the Code Enforcement Complaint form.

 Q: How long does it take to correct a violation?